RobinDenz1/MatchTime/README.md

 in discrete and continuous time by requiring the user to input *start-stop* data.
 Because generating and dealing with start-stop data can be difficult, it also implements various functions to make this easier for the user.
-Large parts of `MatchTD` were originally developed for the purpose of analyzing data from a large German health-insurance provider.
+Large parts of `MatchTime` were originally developed for the purpose of analyzing data from a large German health-insurance provider.
 As such, the functions are designed to be very fast and RAM efficient, relying almost entirely on the `data.table` package internally.
 Input datasets with ~ 20 million rows can be used in any function on a regular computer without any issues.

 ## Installation